treyturner/docker-beets/README.md

 ### Installing additional packages at runtime

+**⚠️ Note:** Runtime package installation happens during **every container start**, adding several seconds or more to startup time and requiring network access.
+For packages you always need, consider creating a custom image using the build-time `APK_RUNTIME_EXTRAS` and `PIP_EXTRAS` build arguments instead.

 You can install additional Alpine (apk) or Python (pip) packages at container startup using the `RUNTIME_APK_PACKAGES` and `RUNTIME_PIP_PACKAGES` environment variables.
 This is useful for adding dependencies needed by specific plugins or custom workflows without rebuilding the image.

-**⚠️ Note:** Runtime package installation happens at **every container start**, adding several seconds or more to startup time and requiring network access.
-For packages you always need, consider creating a custom image using the build-time `APK_RUNTIME_EXTRAS` and `PIP_EXTRAS` build arguments instead.

 ```bash
 # Install some additional packages before starting